shubhang93/tplagent/README.md

 # tplagent

-## Generate and refresh files dynamically using Go templates
+## Generate and refresh config/any type of files dynamically using Go templates

 `tplagent` can be invoked as a daemon process on your VMs to dynamically generate config files / any kind of content and refresh them periodically based on a JSON config file.
 This project is inspired by telegraf agent and the consul